Tips to get your child through the worst; when to see a doctor

 Most of the time, vomiting just needs to run its course.
 During that time, you can help your child stay hydrated and as comfortable as possible.

-“The main thing you need to do is keep your child hydrated,” said Jameel T. Clark, M.D., Norton Children’s Medical Associates – Dixie.
+“The main thing you need to do is keep your child hydrated,” said Jameel T. Clark, M.D., Norton Children’s Medical Group – Dixie.
 “It’s hard to do, especially when everything that goes down comes back up right away.”

 Dr. Clark offers some tips: